SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 A Presenter represents the UI element logic and it is also the connection with the domain.
 The Application is also a place to be in contact with domain objects but generally, it handles application-specific resources (icons, windows,…).

 Based on presenters and layouts, Spec builds the actual UI.
 Internally, it uses adapters that are specific to each widget and per backend.
-This way presenters are totally agnostic about backends and are reusable across them.
+This way presenters are agnostic about backends and are reusable across them.

 ![Architecture of Spec.](figures/coreExtended.pdf label=coreextended&width=80)